Brain Tumor Treatment at NYU Winthrop Hospital

 - For ventricular lesions, the brain’s fluid chambers are visualized with neuroendoscopy, a minimally invasive, safe and effective diagnostic that involves a small fiber optic camera attached to an endoscope — a thin, tube-like instrument inserted through a small opening in the skull.

-At Winthrop-University Hospital, our neuropathologists use the latest immunohistochemical staining procedures to identify proteins and pinpoint tumor types.
+At NYU Winthrop Hospital, our neuropathologists use the latest immunohistochemical staining procedures to identify proteins and pinpoint tumor types.
 We also employ advanced molecular pathology techniques on certain tumors to try to predict how they will respond to chemotherapy.

 At the Forefront of Brain Tumor Surgery and Treatment